MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/opentelemetry-dotnet-migrate.md

 // Create a new instance `ILogger` from the above LoggerFactory var logger = loggerFactory.CreateLogger<Program>();

-// Use the logger instance to write a new log logger.FoodPrice("tomato", 2.99);
+// Emit log: This uses the logger instance to write a new log logger.FoodPrice("tomato", 2.99);

 internal static partial class LoggerExtensions